russelllab/kinaseResistance/Create_SVG/README.md

 - Sorted Sequences: Sequences with fewer annotations are sorted to the bottom of the alignment.

 - GAPs removed: Gaps a printed with white color (i.e. invisible on a white background).
 Additionally, columns with more than 90 % GAPs are removed from the alignment.
-Sequences affected by this (i.e. the up to 10 % of sequences that did not have a gap at that position) **are kept and are not removed**.
+Sequences affected by this (i.e. the up to 10 % of sequences that did not have a gap at that position) **are kept and not removed**.